bds310/bds310.github.io/index.md

 ---
 layout: page
-title: BDS 311 - Computational Approaches to Biological Data
+title: BDS 310 - Foundations of Biological Data Science
 ---

+#### THIS SITE IS STILL UNDER CONSTRUCTION FOR FALL 2022 TERM

 ### Course Description
  <!---